GridGain-Demos/spring-data-training/README.md

 ## Setting Up Environment

 * GIT command line or GitHub Desktop (<https://desktop.github.com/>)
+* Docker Desktop
-* Java Developer Kit, version 8 or later
+* Java Developer Kit, version 17 or later
 * Apache Maven 3.6.x
 * Your favorite IDE, such as IntelliJ IDEA, or Eclipse, or a simple text editor.
 * Postman REST tool (<https://www.postman.com/>) or a web browser